SWELIJ/Expanding-Cards-Project/README.md

 ## Live Demo

-You can view the live demo of the project [here](https://github.com/SWELIJ/Expanding-Cards-Project).
+You can view the live demo of the project [here](https://swelij.github.io/Expanding-Cards-Project/).

 ## Features

-- **Interactive Cards**: Users can click on cards to expand and view more details.
+- **Interactive Cards**: Users can click on cards to expand card.
 - **Smooth Transitions**: Utilizes CSS transitions for a smooth and visually appealing expansion effect.
 - **Responsive Design**: Ensures that the card elements look great on various screen sizes.